killuazoldyckreal/Image-Format-Converter/README.md

 1. **Choose Media**:
    - Use the dropdown menu to select the media file you want to work with.
+   - Alternatively, right-click on any image in the browser and choose "Convert using Media Editor" to load it directly into the extension.

 2. **Save Original**:
    - Click the "Save as Original" button to save the selected media in its original format.